 Prior to CSM 4.0

 Previously CSM APIs provided instance level and attribute level security.
 However this security is provided in the java tier.
 The typical flow of events in case of instance level security would be as follows.
 The user fires a business query on the database to obtain the resultset.
-Now the entire resultset is iterated through in java and for each and every record in it, a call is made to the CSM APIs to check if the user has access to that particular instance or not.
-Also in case of attribute filtering the for each of the accessible object in the resultset you need to invoke the CSM APIs to check which attributes the user can see.
+Now the entire resultset is iterated through in java and for each and every record in it, a call is made to the CSM APIs to check if the user or groups has access to that particular instance or not.
+Also in case of attribute filtering the for each of the accessible object in the resultset you need to invoke the CSM APIs to check which attributes the user or groups can see.

 In the both the solutions mentioned above, there are several issues